Grammar Index By Induced Suffix Sorting: Introduction

 \subsection{Our Contribution}

-Our main contribution is the discovery of a locality sensitive parsing property in the grammar produced by the grammar compression by induced sorting (GCIS)~\cite{nunes18grammar}, which helps us to answer \fnLocate{} with an index built upon GCIS with the following bounds:
+Our main contribution is the discovery of a locality sensitive parsing property in the grammar produced by the grammar compression by induced suffix sorting (GCIS)~\cite{nunes18grammar}, which helps us to answer \fnLocate{} with an index built upon GCIS with the following bounds:

-\begin{theorem} Given a text~$T$ of length~$n$, we can compute an indexing data structure on~$T$ in \Oh{n} time, which can locate all \Occ{} occurrences of a given pattern of length~$m$ in \Oh{m \lg |\Symbols| + \OccC \lg n \lg |\Symbols| + \Occ} time, where $\Symbols$ is the set of characters and non-terminals of the GCIS grammar and $\OccC$ is the number of occurrences in the right side of the production rules of the GCIS grammar of a selected core of the pattern.
-Our index can be constructed in \Oh{n} time and uses \Oh{g} words of working space, where $g$ is the sum of the right hand sides of all production rules. \end{theorem}
+\begin{theorem} Given a text~$T$ of length~$n$, we can compute an indexing data structure on~$T$ in \Oh{n} time, which can locate all \Occ{} occurrences of a given pattern of length~$m$ in \Oh{m \lg |\Symbols| + \OccC \lg n \lg |\Symbols| + \Occ} time, where $\Symbols$ is the set of characters and non-terminals of the GCIS grammar and $\OccC$ is the number of occurrences in the right-hand sides of the production rules of the GCIS grammar of a selected core of the pattern, where a core is a string of symbols of the grammar of~$P$ defined in \cref{secCores}.
+Our index uses \Oh{g} words of working space, where $g$ is the sum of the lengths of the right-hand sides of all production rules. \end{theorem}

 Similar properties hold for other grammars such as the signature encoding~\cite{mehlhorn97signature}, ESP~\cite{cormode07esp}, HSP~\cite{fischer20deterministic}, the Rsync parse~\cite{gagie19rsync}, or the grammar of \citet[Sect.~4.2]{christiansen21optimaltime}.
 A brief review of these and other self-indexes follows.